xFranciB/cconfig/README.md

 ```bash
 $ gcc -o runtest test.c
 ```
+Note that the library itself is `C99` compliant, but the testing framework is not!
 Then, to run it:
 ```bash
 $ ./runtest RECORD   # To record updated tests